smngvlkz/smngvlkz/README.md

 ## 🧗🏾‍♂️ Simangaliso Vilakazi

-I am a passionate software and research engineer and an avid gamer.
+I am a passionate software and research engineer, and an avid gamer.
 This portfolio is a testament to my journey in the realm of software development.
 It's a collection of projects that I've poured my heart into - from projects that I've created from scratch, contributed to, and used as stepping stones in my continuous learning process.

 # My Objective